fpsqdb/zip-lib/README.md

 **Method: cancel()**

 Cancel compression.
-Whether the archive operation is completed or not.
-Once the `cancel` method is called, the generated zip file will be deleted.
+If the `cancel` method is called after the archive is complete, nothing will happen.

 Returns: `void`